ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 Atlas plans migrations by calculating the diff between the _current_ state of the database, and it's _desired_ state.

-For golang-migrate users, the current state which can be thought of as the sum of all _up_ migrations in a migration directory.
+For golang-migrate users, the current state can be thought of as the sum of all _up_ migrations in a migration directory.
 The desired state can be provided to Atlas via an Atlas schema [HCL file](https://atlasgo.io/atlas-schema/sql-resources) or as a connection string to a database that contains the desired schema.